 JORJET HARPER (1998): For more than 25 years, she has commented on gay- and lesbian-related topics in publications throughout the country.
 Her "Lesbomania" columns and performances have tackled homophobia and built community through humor.
 Books include Lesbomania and Tales from the Dyke Side.
-More recently, she has been a speaker, editor, and educator in lesbian and gay issues and history.
+More recently, she has been a speaker, editor, and educator on lesbian and gay issues and history.
 She is also an accomplished painter.

 GREGORY "GREG" HARRIS (1996): As an openly gay man living with AIDS, he was chief of staff for 48th Ward Alderman Mary Ann Smith from 1992 to 2006 and helped to secure same-sex domestic partnership benefits for Chicago city government employees.
 He has given much volunteer time to AIDS-related causes and was co-founder and first president of AIDS Walk Chicago and of Open Hand Chicago.
-In 2007, he succeeded retired state Rep. Larry McKeon of the North Side's 34th District as the only openly gay Illinois state legislator then in office.
-He has been re-elected twice.
+In 2007, he succeeded retired state Rep. Larry McKeon as the only openly gay Illinois state legislator then in office.
+He has been re-elected three times.

 PEARL M. HART (posthumous 1992): She spent her entire legal career of 61 years defending the civil rights of all persons.
-Born in 1890, she died in 1975.
+Born in 1890 in Traverse City, Michigan, she died in 1975 in Chicago, where she had lived since 1892.